Plan B: New ${Z^\prime}$ models for $b\rightarrow sl^+l^-$ anomalies: Acknowledgements

 \section{Acknowledgements}

 This work was partially supported by STFC HEP Consolidated grant ST/T000694/1.
-We thank the Cambridge Pheno Working Group for discussions (especially B~Capdevila-Soler for a detailed comparison with Ref.~\cite{Alguero:2023jeh}) and P~Stangl for helpful advice on the calculation of the LEP2 constraints and their insertion into the {\tt flavio} and {\tt smelli} computer programs.
+We thank the Cambridge Pheno Working Group for discussions (especially B~Capdevila-Soler for a detailed comparison with Ref.~\cite{Alguero:2023jeh} and E~Loisa for pointing out a bug in the LEP di-lepton constraint) and P~Stangl for helpful advice on the calculation of the LEP2 constraints and their insertion into the {\tt flavio} and {\tt smelli} computer programs.
 We thank CERN for hospitality extended while this work was carried out.